clerk/nextjs-middleware-debugging/README.md

 # About

-This repo was built to help determine how calling NextResponse.rewrite() in Next.js impacts the Request object received at the final _endpoint_, which can be either a React Page or a API Route.
+This repo was built to help determine how calling `NextResponse.rewrite()` in Next.js middleware impacts the Request object that is received at the final _endpoint_, which can be either a React Page or a API Route.

+For API routes, we investigate the value inside `request.url`

+For React pages, we investigate the value inside `context.req.url`

 We found that there is inconsistency across development and production, and across node and edge runtimes.
 We detail those inconsistencies below and provide commands to reproduce.

 # Using this repo

-There are four "endpoints" in this repo:
+There are four "endpoints" inside this repo:

 1. /page/node
 2. /page/edge